tkreyche/I75W-Raymarine-Autopilot/README.md

 There may be future options to send Tillerpilot data from a NautiControl ST Wireless module directly to a I75W display, without the need for a Signal K server.

+Run the script in install signalk plugin.txt on your Raspberry Pi to create a heartbeat plugin, which is used to detect that the server connection is alive.
+The plugin must be enabled.

 ### Software Description (optional read)
 The code is written in Micropython with the help of Claude.ai.
 The code runs on single RP2350 core, and profiling shows there is plenty of headroom.
 The connection uses the Signal K websockets interface for lowest latency communications.